providing & advocating for quality affordable housing

 What we do

-From apartments to single family homes, we offer vouchers for individual tenants, family reunification, those with physical and mental disabilities, tenant protection vouchers for certain crisis housing situations and project based vouchers.
+Apartments to single family homes, we offer vouchers for individual tenants, family reunification, those with physical and mental disabilities, tenant protection vouchers for certain crisis housing situations and project based vouchers.
+The commission has stood as a champion for attainable and quality housing for nearly a century.
+Today, we’re working alongside multi-industry partners to strengthen and grow the roots of our housing ecosystem.

 Panel 1